NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

 3. The playing area is replaced by the Editor mode showing the configurations used in Play mode

 **Expected outputs:** Editor mode is displayed and ready for further editing

+###Test 15

+**Purpose:** Test whether the game starts correctly

+**Test inputs:**

+1. Starts at the "Play mode"

+2. Click on the "Play" button on the bottom left

+**Expected outputs:** The game should start.
+The ball should start to move

+###Test 16

+**Purpose:** Test whether the game stops correctly

+**Test inputs:**

+1. Starts at the "Play mode"

+2. Click on the stop button on the bottom left

+**Expected outputs:** The game should stop.
+The ball should freeze in its current position

+###Test 17

+**Purpose:** Test whether the game ticks correctly

+**Test inputs:**

+1. Starts at the "Play mode"

+2. Click on the "tick" button on the bottom left

+**Expected outputs:** The ball moves one tick then stops.

+###Test 18

+**Purpose:** Test whether the menu appears

+**Test inputs:**

+1. Starts at the "Play mode"

+2. Click on the "Menu" button on the bottom left

+**Expected outputs:** The should be paused.
+The background should blur and a menu overlay should be displayed

+###Test 19

+**Purpose:** Test whether the game maintains the same game state after closing the menu

+**Test inputs:**

+1. Starts at the "Play mode"

+2. Click on the "Menu" button on the bottom left

+3. Click on the back button

+**Expected outputs:** The menu should hide, background unblur and game should continue.
+(E.g If the game was paused it should remain paused after resuming).

+###Test 20

+**Purpose:** Test whether the game exists gracefully after exit selected in the menu

+**Test inputs:**

+1. Starts at the "Play mode"

+2. Click on the "Menu" button on the bottom left

+3. Click on "Exit"

+3. A confirmation dialog will pop up click on "Yes"

+**Expected outputs:** The game should quit

+###Test 21

+**Purpose:** Test whether the status bar updates depending on option selected

+**Test inputs:**

+1. Starts at the "Editor mode"

+2. Click on each tool on the left left sidebar

+3. After each click the status bar should read "<MODE> tool: ...."

+**Expected outputs:** Appropriate status message in the format <MODE> tool: ....

+###Test 22

+**Purpose:** Test whether the game maintains it aspect ratio and draws correctly when the window is resized

+**Test inputs:**

+1. Starts at the "Play mode"

+2. Drag the game window

+3. Resize the game window.

+4. Minimise

+5. Maximise

+**Expected outputs:** The game should maintain it's aspect ratio